peteroupc/peteroupc.github.io/randextract.md

 1. Create two empty lists named U and V. Then, while two or more bits remain:
     1. If the next two bits are 0/0, append 0 to U and 0 to V.
-    2. Otherwise, if the next two bits are 0/1, write a 0 then append 1 to U.
+    2. Otherwise, if those bits are 0/1, append 1 to U, then write a 0.
-    3. Otherwise, if the next two bits are 1/0, write a 1 then append 1 to U.
+    3. Otherwise, if those bits are 1/0, append 1 to U, then write a 1.
-    4. Otherwise, if the next two bits are 1/1, append 0 to U and 1 to V.
+    4. Otherwise, if those bits are 1/1, append 0 to U and 1 to V.
 2. Run this algorithm recursively, with the bits placed in U.
 3. Run this algorithm recursively, with the bits placed in V.